The Saint Louis University Division of Cardiology enjoys a rich tradition in training future cardiologists.

 - Two months: Electrophysiology

-There are prescribed research months in the first and second year of training.
-The exact structure of the third year is determined between the trainee and the program director based on specific needs for future practice.
-For example, trainees interested in pursuing interventional cardiology training may elect to perform more months of catheterization within the third year, while trainees who want to achieve a higher level of certification in echocardiography spend more time in the noninvasive laboratories.
+There are prescribed research months in the first and second years of training.
+The trainee and the program director determine the exact structure of the third year based on specific needs for future practice.
+For example, trainees interested in pursuing interventional cardiology training may elect to perform more months of catheterization within the third year.
+In contrast, trainees who want to achieve a higher level of certification in echocardiography spend more time in the noninvasive laboratories.

 Conferences and Teaching